Johnny & Associates: 1990–2009

-2010–present
+2010–2023

 On November 19, 2010, Masahiko Kondo received the Best Vocal Performance award at the 52nd Japan Record Awards; Kondo was the first Johnny recipient since Ninja refused to perform live at the 1990 awards.

 On September 18, 2011, Kitagawa received Guinness World Record awards for the most number-one singles (232) and the most concerts (8,419 from 1974 to 2010) produced by an individual.
 His shows have been attended by an estimated 48,234,550 people.

+In 2016, SMAP, which had been active for 30 years and was called a nationally popular group, suddenly broke up.
+The reason was said to be a feud between the female manager Michi Iijima in charge and Mary Yasuko Fujishima, who was an executive at the office, a sister of Johnny Kitagawa.
+Iijima later established a new company, and the three members who left the office belonged to her company.

 In 2018, Johnny & Associates, especially Kitagawa, who had been previously known for strictly controlling access to their acts, established a YouTube channel for their trainee groups, Johnny's Jr. In January 2019, Hideaki Takizawa was named the president of a new subdivision of the company called Johnny's Island, where he would manage and oversee the debut of trainee group Snow Man.
 After Kitagawa's death on July 9, 2019, his niece, Julie Keiko Fujishima was made the new president of the agency, while Takizawa and Suguru Shirahase became the vice presidents and Kitagawa's older sister, Mary Yasuko Fujishima, became the executive director.
+However, Mary Yasuko Fujishima died on August 14, 2021.

 After that, Johnny & Associates made their discography available on streaming platforms and opened social media accounts.
 On November 1, 2022, Takizawa resigned from his position as vice president and departed from Johnny & Associates.
 Yoshihiko Inohara, a former member of V6, replaced Takizawa as vice president.

+On 4 September 2023 it was announced that Julie Fujishima would step down as president of the company and Noriyuki Higashiyama would become president.